Slave Zero

-Slave Zero is a 1999 action video game developed and published by Infogrames North America.
+Slave Zero is a 1999 action video game developed and published by Infogrames North America for Dreamcast, Windows 95, and Windows 98.

-The game was originally designed to work with Windows 95 and Windows 98.
-A fan following had developed a number of CD cracks in order to make the game compatible on newer systems.
+While the game was originally designed to work with Windows 95 and Windows 98, a fan following had developed a number of CD cracks in order to make the game compatible on newer systems.
 While this allowed the software to become playable, it still required that the owner possess the original software.
 The PC version uses the Ecstasy Engine.
 Tommo purchased the rights to the game and digitally published it through its Retroism brand in 2015.
 On March 25, 2014, Retroism re-released the game on GOG.com and, together with Night Dive Studios, to Steam.

-In June 2022, Ziggurat Interactive (who purchased the rights to Slave Zero) announced a prequel for release in 2023, titled Slave Zero X.
+In June 2022, publisher Ziggurat Interactive (who purchased the rights to Slave Zero) announced a prequel titled Slave Zero X. It was released on February 21, 2024 for the PlayStation 5, Xbox Series, PlayStation 4, Xbox One, Nintendo Switch and PC.

 Story

 Taking place 500 years in the future, the game tells the story of Lu Chen, a sinister world overlord more commonly known as the SovKhan, who rules the Earth from a massive complex called Megacity S1-9.
 The only resistance to the SovKhan is from an ancient order of warriors known only as the Guardians.
 The SovKhan's army is nearly invincible as it is, and it is growing by the day, his most powerful units being 60-foot-tall humanoid robots called "Slaves".
 The Slaves themselves are grown from a combination of artificially created cybernetic embryos and a mysterious compound called NTR95879, referred to as "dark matter" by the Guardians.
 Now the Guardians' only hope of overthrowing the SovKhan and his cybernetic army lies in a single captured Slave unit, which will have the mind of a specially trained Guardian agent permanently downloaded into it.
 The game follows "Slave Zero" as he wages war against the SovKhan's forces throughout every part of Megacity S1-9.